 Saints tight end Jimmy Graham arrested Friday on suspicion of being under the influence, resisting arrest

-LOS ANGELES - New Orleans Saints tight end Jimmy Graham was arrested Friday night for being under the influence of a controlled substance, according to TMZ Sports.
+LOS ANGELES (AP) — New Orleans Saints tight end Jimmy Graham was in the midst of a “medical episode” and was disoriented when he was taken into custody in the Los Angeles area and transported to a hospital, the team said Saturday.

+Graham was stopped by police on Friday night while reportedly wandering in traffic and booked on suspicion of being under the influence of a controlled substance.

+The Saints announced Graham has been evaluated by team doctor John Amoss, was released from a hospital on Saturday morning and was back with the team as it prepared for a preseason game on Sunday night against the Los Angeles Chargers.

 More News